kaichaosun/start-fp-in-scala/README.md

 From my learning experience, a few pain points are:

-* too many unintuitive termnology like functor, monad, etc
+* Too many unintuitive termnology like functor, monad, etc. Actually you can start enjoy the convinence that FP brings without understanding all these words.
-* reading a lot of theory, but practice too late
+* Reading a lot of book, but practice too late.
+As you use more features in Scala, you will find more beauty in FP.

 So in this book, I encourage you to practice as much as you can, it doesn't need to be formal, REPL expression is always a good start.